"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 Individuals might, more often than not, be honest and somewhat spiritual, be prepared - should circumstances require it - to help to defend their tribe or city state, and also tend to enter into

-social and personal relationships and engage in productive activity related to household tasks, hunting, gathering, agriculture, the fashioning of tradeable items and the provision of marketable
+social and personal relationships and engage in productive activity related to household tasks, hunting, gathering, agriculture, the fashioning of tradable items and the provision of marketable

 As pre-history transitioned into history tribal life was viable in that tribal social groupings could be self-sustaining allowing members of the tribe to participate, from the time of their birth, in